Midwood, Brooklyn: Kings Highway

 In the 1950s through the 1970s, Kings Highway had Dubrow's Cafeteria, a classic cafeteria where holes would be punched in patrons' printed tickets, which would total the cost of the meal.
-It was a popular place to eat and socialize.
-In his run for the White House, Democratic presidential candidate John F. Kennedy held a massive campaign rally just outside Dubrow's Cafeteria.
-A huge crowd of people turned out to hear this popular political icon speak, stretching for blocks in all directions.
-Years later, his brother Senator Robert F. Kennedy ("Bobby") held a similar campaign rally there for his run for President, with a similarly large audience.
+In his run for the White House, Democratic presidential candidate John F. Kennedy held a campaign rally just outside Dubrow's Cafeteria.
+Years later, his brother Senator Robert F. Kennedy ("Bobby") held a similar campaign rally there for his run for President.

 In the fall of 2008, the NYCDOT planned to implement an experimental congestion parking plan in the Kings Highway Business District, which would have raised parking meter rates from 75 cents to as much as $2.50 an hour.
 Specific streets were not then designated.

-Kings Highway is currently anchored by several chain stores, such as Rite-Aid and TJ Maxx, and multiple ethnic food stores.
-Unique businesses include the ornate Amazon Caffe (kosher dairy), Kings Games, several high fashion outlets, jewelry stores, and sushi restaurants.
+Kings Highway is currently anchored by several chain stores and multiple ethnic food stores.
+Unique businesses include several high fashion outlets, jewelry stores, and sushi restaurants.

-Kings Highway was home to the now famed Crazy Eddie Electronics Empire.
 The first Original Crazy Eddie store was located on Kings Hwy., then moved to larger quarters just south of Kings Highway on Coney Island Avenue.

 Nostrand Avenue

+Nostrand Avenue was known for fashionable boutiques and took its place as one of New York's most upscale shopping destinations (even being the cover story of New York Magazine as a secret oasis for fashion).
+Once a distribution warehouse for a clothing line, Burton's started opening its doors to the public in 1956 for one-off sales events to reduce inventory.
+Seeing the success of Burtons, Bernie Greenstone and his wife Margarette decided to find a small retail space on the block, located between Avenues M and N to open the soon-to-be famous Children’s clothing store, "Greenstone's" which was first established in 1919 by Margarette's parents until their retirement.
+Using the same name Greenstone's opened in 1956 and operated at 2750 Nostrand Avenue for 37 years - expanding 3 times.
+Burtons decided to open 6 days a week (Mon-Sat) and Greenstone's followed suit.
+Shortly thereafter other stores opened, such as Edna Nelken's Jewelry, The Shirtbox, The Bounty Shop menswear and dozens of other high fashion stores.

+The block continued to flourish until Burton's - the largest of the stores - closed citing union labor costs.
+Burton's lay dormant until the Plaza Honda and Oldsmobile showroom opened.
+This automotive retail entry made parking virtually impossible for customers to find parking spaces and eventually stores closed and Plaza expanded by taking over virtually all retail space on both sides of the Avenue.
+Greenstone's closed, but Greenstones et Cie (Greenstones & Co.) still exists on Columbus Avenue and West 82nd Street in Manhattan - counting as one of New York City's longest operating children's clothing stores in New York ... from 1919 until today.

-Nostrand Avenue was known for fashionable boutiques such as Edna Nelkin's Jewelry, America's finest children's wear boutique, Greenstone's (now located on both Columbus and Madison Avenues in Manhattan), Burton's, Shirtland, and the Shoe Box.
-As retailers retired, the street changed and became known for its automobile showrooms, including Plaza Honda.
+As retailers retired, the street changed and became known for its automobile showrooms.
 A U.S. Postal Service facility (Zip Code 11210) can be found on Nostrand Avenue between Avenues I and J.